allmaps/allmaps/packages/transform/README.md

 }
 ```

-When using the option `returnType = 'gcp'`, the data is returned as `GeneralGcpAndDistortions` or `GcpAndDistortions`, which are defined as follows:
+The return type functions work on the types GeneralGcpAndDistortions and GcpAndDistortions, defined as follows:

 ```ts
 export type Distortions = {